Winter vaccination programme with flu and Covid-19 jabs now available in Carlow

-The free flu vaccine is being rolled out by the HSE to certain groups from today (Monday), along with an invitation to over 65s and medically vulnerable people to get their next Covid-19 booster.
+The free flu vaccine is being rolled out by the HSE to certain groups from this week, along with an invitation to over 65s and medically vulnerable people to get their next Covid-19 booster.

 The free flu vaccine is available to people over 65, healthcare workers, children aged two to 17, pregnant women and people with certain long-term medical conditions which put them at higher risk of complications from the flu.